griptape-ai/griptape-docs/docs/griptape-framework/data/image-generation-engines.md

 ## Overview

-Image generation Engines facilitate the use of [image generation drivers](../structures/image-generation-drivers.md) by image generation Tasks and Tools.
-Each image generation Engine defines a `run` method that accepts the inputs necessary for its image generation mode and provides the request to the configured Driver.
+[Image Generation Engines](../../reference/griptape/engines/image/index.md) facilitate the use of [image generation Drivers](../structures/image-generation-drivers.md) by Tasks and Tools.
+Each Engine defines a `run` method that accepts the inputs necessary for its image generation mode and provides the request to the configured Driver.

 ### Image Generation Engine Rulesets